Motion to Vacate a Conviction or Sentence in California

 A motion to vacate a conviction or sentence under Penal Code § 1473.7 became effective on January 1, 2017.
 It is a brand new tool that can be used to challenge a conviction like never before.
 Prior to this, there was a very small window of opportunity to challenge a conviction, and most people could only accomplish this by filing a habeas corpus petition while still in custody.

-Without this new Motion to Vacate a Conviction or Sentence, once people were released from custody, all rights for challenging their conviction were lost.
+Without this new motion, once people were released from custody, all rights for challenging their conviction were lost.
 Penal Code 1473.7 will open doors for many people, and a motion need only be made with “reasonable diligence” after the defendant receives a Notice to Appear in immigration court or after a deportation order becomes final.

 1. Why is PC Penal Code §1473.7 Motion to Vacate a Conviction or Sentence necessary?

-Effective January 1, 2017, Penal Code §1473.7 gave people an unprecedented opportunity to challenge a conviction that would otherwise be permanent.
+Effective January 1, 2017, Penal Code §1473.7 gave people an unprecedented opportunity to challenge a conviction that would otherwise be a permanent part of your criminal record.
 Before then, if you were still in custody, you could challenge a conviction with a habeas corpus petition; however, many people do not know that you must file that while still in custody.
 Once you are released, a habeas corpus petition is no longer an option.

 At the end of the day, many people were left with no options of post conviction relief.
 Some convictions will even make people eligible for deportation, and in some cases, people don’t even know it until it is too late.
 Too late meaning that it is too late to file a habeas corpus petition.